 A Tree Preservation Order (TPO) is a special form of control that applies to certain trees.
 TPOs are used to protect trees that are particularly attractive and contribute to the appearance of an area.
 It is illegal to cut down, prune, or otherwise damage a tree protected by a TPO without the Council's consent.
-The unauthorised lopping or felling of a tree is a serious criminal offence and can result in a fine of up to £20,000.
-TPOs are made by the Council when trees are under threat of being cut down or damaged.
+Any unauthorised lopping or felling of a tree covered by a TPO is a serious criminal offence and can result in an unlimited fine.

 A Conservation Area is an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve.
 Trees often make an important contribution to the appearance of Conservation Areas, and so are given special protection.
-Permission is required for the pruning or felling of any tree within a Conservation Area greater than 7.5cm in diameter (as measured at 1.5m above ground level).
-The penalties for unauthorised felling or lopping of trees in Conservation Areas are the same as for trees protected by TPO.
+Permission is required for the pruning or felling of any tree within a Conservation Area with a stem diameter of equal to or greater than 7.5cm (as measured at 1.5m above ground level).
+The penalties for unauthorized felling or lopping of trees in Conservation Areas is a fine up to £20,000.

 Trees protected by Planning Condition

-The Council, when granting Planning permission for development, may require existing trees to be retained as a condition of the Planning permission, even if they are not protected by Preservation Order or Conservation Area.
-If a tree is located in the grounds of a property that was built or extended within the last five years, it may be protected by Planning Condition.
-Please refer to our website if you are unsure whether a Planning Condition applies to the trees in your garden.
+The Council, when granting planning permission for development, may require existing trees to be retained as a condition of the planning permission, even if they are not protected by a Tree Preservation Order or Conservation Area.
+If a tree is located in the grounds of a property that was built or extended within the last five years, it may be protected by planning condition.
+Please refer to our website if you are unsure whether a planning condition applies to the trees in your garden.

 How do I find out which trees are protected by a Tree Preservation Order or Conservation Area?

-Find out if the trees at a property are protected by Conservation Area or TPO using Your Local Services.
+Find out if the trees at a property are protected by Conservation Area or TPO by contacting our Tree Officers

 How do I apply for consent to carry out work to a protected tree?